pablete-im/tap-custom/README.md

 This project currently contains 2 customizations

  - A ClusterDelivery customization to send emails at the end of the Deployment process
  - A ClusterSupplyChain customization to run SonarQube analysis, evaluate the Quality Gate and send an email with the result of the scan.
+This customization creates a Cartographer Deliverable with a label to be selected by the previously described ClusterDelivery.
+ - A ClusterSupplyChain customization to run SonarQube analysis, evaluate the Quality Gate, send an email with the result of the scan and create a ConfigMap with the Deliverable instead creating the Deliverable itself.
+The Deliverable inside the ConfigMap is then writen to a GitRepository by a git-writer resource to enable GitOps.

 **NOTE:** When inspecting the source files, you'll need to replace the "<DEVELOPER NAMESPACE>" placeholders in the different yaml files and the placeholders in the secrets.

 ## Summary email sending at the end of the Delivery creation process